 The quality of the degree is very well recognised, and a significant asset to any academic or commercial employer.

-The minimum entry requirement is a UK 2:1 degree, or its international equivalent, in Physics or a related discipline.
+A UK 2:1 honours degree, or its international equivalent, in physics or a related discipline.

 Check whether your international qualifications meet our general entry requirements:

 All applicants must have one of the following qualifications as evidence of their English language ability:

 an undergraduate or masters degree, that was taught and assessed in English in a majority English speaking country as defined by UK Visas and Immigration